How would you sum up the FightMatrix rating system?

 Fighters are almost always ranked in the division in which they last fought.
 However, there are rare exceptions.
 One exception is when we have reason to believe that a fighter stepped outside of his division only for a single bout, and in addition, accomplished nothing.
 If you feel a fighter is ranked in the wrong division, please leave us a note in our forum.

-Is the FightMatrix rating system similar to an ELO rating system?
+Is the FightMatrix rating system similar to an Elo rating system?

 Sort of.
-At its core, the system depends on a formula which is similar to that used in an ELO system.
-However, unlike ELO, the FightMatrix rating system used here puts more emphasis on the most recent event and contains a massive wrapper of code around the core formulas that are necessary to properly consider different types of bout outcomes, the effects of inactivity, impressive debuting fighters, etc.
+At its core, the system depends on a formula which is similar to that used in an Elo system.
+However, unlike Elo , the FightMatrix rating system used here puts more emphasis on the most recent event and contains a massive wrapper of code around the core formulas that are necessary to properly consider different types of bout outcomes, the effects of inactivity, impressive debuting fighters, etc.

 Why is Fighter A ranked higher than Fighter B?